Multiview Video Coding: Open source support mostly missing

-As of April 2015, there is still no free and open-source software that supports software decoding of the MVC video compression standard.
-So popular open source H.264 and HEVC (H.265) decoders such as those used in the FFmpeg and Libav libraries simply ignore the additional information for the second view and thus do not show the second view for stereoscopic views.
-In most cases the reason for this support not being added is that MVC was not considered when the initial core H.264 and HEVC decoders code was written so it was coded in one large chunk, and later amendment would as such often mean a lot of prerequisite code refactoring work and large changes its current architecture, with major work in untangling and reordering some code, and splitting different functions in existing decoder code into smaller chunks for simpler handling to in turn then make amendments such as MVC easier to add.
+As of April 2015, there is no free and open-source software that supports software decoding of the MVC video compression standard.
+Popular open source H.264 and HEVC (H.265) decoders, such as those used in the FFmpeg and Libav libraries, simply ignore the second view and thus do not show the second view for stereoscopic views.
+In most cases, the reason for this support not being added is that MVC was not considered when the initial core H.264 and HEVC decoders code was written.
+Later amendment would as such often mean a lot of prerequisite code refactoring work and large changes its current architecture, with major work in untangling and reordering some code, and splitting different functions in existing decoder code into smaller chunks for simpler handling to in turn then make amendments such as MVC easier to add.

 Some proof-of-concept work has however been done downstream in the past, but never made it upstream into official releases of FFmpeg or Libav.